silverbux/laravel-angular-admin/README.md

 ## Contributing

-Please read [code_of_conduct.md](code_of_conduct.md) for details on our code of conduct, and the process for submitting pull requests to us.
+Thank you for contributing to this repository.

 ## Acknowledgments / Credits
 This project wont be possible without the following, We acknowledge and are grateful to these developers for their contributions to open source. **All necessary credits are given**.